OpenCourseWare: Japan

 OpenCourseWare was introduced and adopted in Japan.

 In 2002, researchers from the National Institute of Multimedia Education (NIME) and Tokyo Institute of Technology (Tokyo Tech) studied the MIT OpenCourseWare, leading them to develop an OCW pilot plan with 50 courses at Tokyo Institute of Technology in September.
 Later, in July 2004, MIT gave a lecture about MIT OpenCourseWare at Tokyo Tech that prompted the first meeting of the Japan OCW Alliance.
 The meeting was held with four Japanese universities that had mainly been recruited through the efforts of MIT professor Miyagawa, and his personal contacts.
 In one case, the connection was the former president of the University of Tokyo being an acquaintance of Charles Vest, the former president of MIT.

 In 2006, the OCW International Conference was held at Kyoto University wherein the Japanese OCW Association was reorganized into the Japan OCW Consortium.
 At that time, Japan OCW Consortium had over 600 courses; currently they have 18 university members, including the United Nations University (JOCW, n.d.).
 On Japanese university campuses there are few experts in content production, which makes it difficult to get support locally, and many of the universities have had to outsource their production of OCW.
 In example, the University of Tokyo has had to mainly employ students to create OCW.

 The motivation for joining the OCW movement seems to be to create positive change among Japanese universities, including modernizing presentation style among lecturers, as well as sharing learning material.
 Japanese researchers have been particularly interested in the technical aspects of OCW, for example in creating semantic search engines.
 There is currently a growing interest for Open Educational Resources (OER) among Japanese universities, and more universities are expected to join the consortium.

 "In order to become an integral institution that contributes to OER, the JOCW Consortium needs to forge solidarity among the member universities and build a rational for OER on its own, different from that of MIT, which would support the international deployment of Japanese universities and also Japanese style e-Learning."

 Iran

 The "Maktabkhooneh (fa)" is an online educational platform in Iran which provides free online courses from universities in Iran.
 The motto of the Maktab-Khooneh is "Making Accessible Excellent High Quality Education For Every Iranian for Free".
 Maktabkhooneh partners with Iran's top universities, mostly Sharif University of Technology, University of Tehran, Amirkabir University of Technology, Tehran University of Medical Sciences and so on.
 There is more than 200 courses available on Maktabkhooneh for free.

+The "ocw.um.ac.ir (fa)" is an online educational platform in Iran which provides free online courses from Ferdowsi University of Mashhad in Iran.
+The motto of the ocw.um.ac.ir is "Making Accessible Excellent High Quality Education For Every Iranian for Free". ocw.um.ac.ir partners with Iran's top professors of Ferdowsi University of Mashhad and so on.
+There is more than 200 courses available on ocw.um.ac.ir for free.